 Can I fish off the back of my boat if it's moored on either side of the canal?

-Yes, but you must agree to buy either a day permit or membership of the managing angling club and follow their rules at all times.
+Yes, unless it is signed differently, but you must agree to buy either a day permit or membership of the managing angling club and follow their rules at all times.
 If there is no club controlling the fishing rights, you'll need one of our Waterway Wanderers permits.

 Please note, however, some clubs' public liability insurance only covers fishing from the bank, so this may be invalid if an accident were to happen.
 Find out more about fishing from a boat.